ArkToria/arktoria.github.io/Installation.md

 > [CPM.cmake](https://github.com/cpm-cmake/CPM.cmake) is a CMake script that adds dependency management capabilities to CMake.

-We use `CPM` as dependencies source manager for C++.
+We use `CPM` as a dependencies source manager for C++.
 In our settings, it will first search the local system package as default.
 If no dependencies are found, they will be automatically pulled by [FetchContent()](https://cmake.org/cmake/help/latest/module/FetchContent.html) based on the version.
 However, some basic dependencies like `gcc` and `cmake` still require you to manually build and install.

 If your build system does not support packaging through the internet, such as [OBS](https://build.opensuse.org/).
-You need to manually synchorize the submodules and set the following options to `OFF`.
+You need to manually synchronize the submodules and set the following options to `OFF`.

 ```bash
 $ cmake .. \